Considering Best Practices for Chaos Engineering in Google Cloud - Practical Application of Fault Injection

 chaostoolkit.log

-The latency degradation experiment can be achieved by defining it in a similar way.
+The latency degradation exercise can also be implemented by defining it in almost the same way.

 ChaosToolkit - Challenges

-Task 1: How to dynamically obtain setting values
+Task 1: Dynamic acquisition method for setting values

-Regarding how to set dynamic values in the definition file, we considered using a template engine to combine variable expansion with processing outside of ChaosToolkit, but wanted to avoid compromising the readability of the JSON too much, so we explored a way to dynamically obtain values using the functions of Chaos Toolkit itself.
+Regarding how to dynamically set values in the definition file, while I thought that using a template engine would allow for variable expansion in combination with processing outside of ChaosToolkit, I wanted to avoid significantly compromising the readability of the JSON, so I explored methods for dynamic retrieval using Chaos Toolkit's own functions.

 get-url-map-target-name-probe

-This makes it possible to automatically configure experiment settings according to the environment, reducing the effort required to manage multiple configuration files for each environment.
+This made it possible to automatically configure experimental settings according to the environment, reducing the effort required to manage multiple configuration files for each environment.

-Task 2: Dynamic acquisition of load balancer configuration elements
+Task 2: Dynamic acquisition of load balancer components

-When conducting a fault injection experiment on a load balancer, it was necessary to specify the target URL map name and path matcher name in the experiment definition.
+When performing fault injection experiments on a load balancer, it was necessary to specify the target URL map name and Path matcher name in the experiment definition.

-These names are automatically generated resource names by Google Cloud, so manually identifying them can be time-consuming and prone to human error.
+These names are often automatically generated resource names by Google Cloud, making manual identification time-consuming and prone to human error.

 actions/url_map_info.py

-The definition file extracted in Exercise 1 above contains the settings for running the script.
+The definition file extracted in the previous assignment 1 contains the settings necessary to run the script.

-1. DNS resolution of the IP address from the entered domain name
+1. DNS resolution from the entered domain name to the IP address

-1. Obtain information linked to the Frontend from the acquired IP address
+1. Retrieve information associated with Frontend from the acquired IP address.

-1. Parse the information and get the required URL map resource
+1. Analyze the information and retrieve the necessary URL map resources.

-1. Get URL map name and Path matcher name
+1. Get the URL map name and path matcher name.

-This means that when you run a failure test, you only need to specify the domain name, without having to worry about complex resource names.
+This means that when running failure tests, you only need to specify the domain name, and you don't have to worry about complex resource names.

 LitmusChaos - Preparing the execution environment

-Since we will deploy only the minimum necessary components, adjust the parameters in values.yaml.
+Since we're deploying only the bare minimum components, we'll adjust the parameters in values.yaml.

 values.yaml

-Access the frontend with the configured user/password and deploy the Execution Plane as per the following document.
+Access the frontend using the configured username/password and deploy the Execution Plane as described in the following documentation.

 LitmusChaos - Practice

-From here, we will explain the mechanism for actually injecting faults and put it into practice.
+From here, we will explain and demonstrate the mechanism for actually injecting the disruption.

-The sequence diagram below shows that the deployment of the Chaos Workflow custom resource triggers the fault injection process.
+The following sequence diagram shows that the deployment of a Chaos Workflow custom resource triggers the fault injection process.

 The workflow is written in Argo Workflow format and involves defining and applying two types of custom resources.